All Episodes

 The Canadians just got tired of waiting.

-The Canadians said heck it.
+The Canadians had heck it.

 And they have found a way to get the oil to the Gulf.

-You know what they're gonna do?
+You know what they're going to do?

 And I have details coming up.

-They're going to build a multiple thousand mile pipeline from their left coast or near it all the way to the Atlantic Ocean, put it on super tankers, and then ship it down to the refineries via the Atlantic Ocean.
+They're going to build a multiple thousand-mile pipeline from their left coast or near it all the way to the Atlantic Ocean, put it on super tankers, and then ship it down to the refineries via the Atlantic Ocean.

 And there's nothing Obama can do to stop it.

-There's nothing his big billionaire phony baloney plastic banana good time rock and roller donor Tom Steyer can do to stop it.
+There's nothing his big billionaire, phony baloney, plastic banana, good time rock and roller donor Tom Steyer can do to stop it.

 The only problem is the Canadians have so much oil, one pipeline will not handle all that they're going to be able to ship.